A geometrical description of untwisted 3d Dijkgraaf-Witten TQFT with defects: Spans of groupoids and groupoid representations

 \begin{definition} Let $\mac$ be a category.
 A \textbf{span} in $\mac$ from $X_1\in\Ob\mac$ to $X_2\in\Ob\mac$ is a diagram $X_1 \xleftarrow{P_1} A \xrightarrow{P_2} X_2$ in $\mac$.
 Two spans $X_1 \xleftarrow{P_1} A \xrightarrow{P_2} X_2$ and $X_1 \xleftarrow{P'_1} A' \xrightarrow{P'_2} X_2$ from $X_1$ to $X_2$ are called equivalent, and we write

 if there is an isomorphism $f: A\to A'$ such that the following diagram commutes

 \end{definition}

-\begin{lemma} If $\mac$ has pullbacks then there is a category $\Span(\mac)$ with the same objects as $\mac$ and with equivalence classes of spans from $X_0$ to $X_1$ as morphisms from $X_0$ to $X_1$.
+\begin{lemma} If $\mac$ has pullbacks then there is a category $\mathrm{span}(\mac)$ with the same objects as $\mac$ and with equivalence classes of spans from $X_0$ to $X_1$ as morphisms from $X_0$ to $X_1$.
 The composition is via pullback

 where $T_1: A\times_{ X_2} {B} \to A$ and $T_2: A\times_{ X_2} {B} \to B$ denote pullback projections.
-The identity on an object is given by the equivalence class of the identity span: \end{lemma} Dually, we can define cospans in a category $\mac$ and the category $\cospan(\mac)$, if $\mac$ is a category with pushouts.
+The identity on an object is given by the equivalence class of the identity span: \end{lemma} Dually, we can define cospans in a category $\mac$ and the category $\mathrm{cospan}(\mac)$, if $\mac$ is a category with pushouts.

-In the following it will be essential for us that the spans are \textbf{fibrant}.
+In the following, it will be essential the spans under consideration are \textbf{fibrant}.
 The category $\Lambda=(0\leftarrow 1 \rightarrow 0')$ is an inverse category in the sense of \cite[\S 5]{Hovey}.
-Consequently, the category $\Grpd^\Lambda$, whose objects are spans of groupoids, has an injective model category structure.
+Consequently, the category $\Grpd^\Lambda$, whose objects are spans of groupoids, can be provided with the \emph{injective} model category structure, using the nomenclature of \textit{loc cit}.
 A fibrant span is a fibrant object with respect to this model category structure.
 More concretely, this is stated as follows.

-\begin{definition} A {\bf span} of groupoids $\mathcal G_1\xleftarrow{F_1} \mathcal G\xrightarrow{F_2}\mathcal G_2$ is called \textbf{fibrant}, if the induced functor $\langle F_1,F_2\rangle: \mathcal G\to \mathcal G_1\times\mathcal G_2$ is a fibration. \end{definition}
+\begin{definition} A \textbf{span} of groupoids $\mathcal G_1\xleftarrow{F_1} \mathcal G\xrightarrow{F_2}\mathcal G_2$ is called \textbf{fibrant}, if the induced functor $\langle F_1,F_2\rangle: \mathcal G\to \mathcal G_1\times\mathcal G_2$ is a fibration. \end{definition}

 We will only consider spans of essentially finite groupoids.
 A groupoid $\mathcal G$ is called \textbf{essentially finite}, if it is equivalent to a \textbf{finite} groupoid, a groupoid with finitely many objects and morphisms.
 In an essentially finite groupoid there are only finitely many isomorphism classes of objects and all Hom-sets are finite.